takusui/Kat.ai/README.md

 ![](https://raw.githubusercontent.com/takusui/Kat.ai/0e74c223a9b6e5eae9f37110425379dd58e1f4e8/git/seq2seq.png)

 The model will try to improve itself by asking questions about words that it hasn't encountered before or by searching their definition on the internet.
-If one is found, you will be asked to confirm if it's correct.
+If one is found, you will be asked to confirm if it is correct.

+### Speech
+I will focus on the deep generative model of raw audio waveforms made by Google's DeepMind, WaveNet.
+Here are some examples from their website:

+Parametric
+<audio src="https://github.com/takusui/Kat.ai/blob/master/git/parametric-1.wav" controls preload></audio>

+Concatenative
+<audio src="https://github.com/takusui/Kat.ai/blob/master/git/concatenative-1.wav" controls preload></audio>

+WaveNet
+<audio src="https://github.com/takusui/Kat.ai/blob/master/git/wavenet-1.wav" controls preload></audio>

 ## [Bucketlist](https://github.com/takusui/Kat.ai/wiki/Bucketlist)